Photo Gallery: Paris Air Show 2017

+Airbus launched an A380-plus development study for a version that would have lower seat costs and new winglets.

-The fin of Boeing’s latest 737 MAX 9 rises above the Le Bourget static park.
+The fin of a Boeing 737 MAX 9 rises above the Paris Air Show static park.

 The empennage of the Boeing 787-10 flight test aircraft frames its MAX 9 counterpart at the Paris Air Show.

-The front fuselage of the 787-10 is packed with water ballast tanks whose contents can be pumped aft to alter the aircraft’s CofG.
+The front fuselage of the 787-10 is packed with water ballast tanks; water can be pumped aft to alter the aircraft's center of gravity.

-Likely to be one of the most photographed aircraft at Le Bourget this year is Embraer’s E-195 E2, dubbed "Profit Hunter," with an eagle’s suitably beady gaze on the lookout for premium-fare passengers.
+Likely to be one of the most photographed aircraft at the Paris Air Show is Embraer’s E-195 E2, dubbed the "Profit Hunter," which is painted in a special livery featuring an eagle's head.

-Mitsubishi Regional Jet MRJ90 is in Paris in lead customer ANA’s livery.
+The Mitsubishi Aircraft MRJ90 regional jet is in Paris in lead customer ANA’s livery.

+Mexican low cost carrier Interjet is a customer for Russia's Sukhoi Civil Aircraft Sukhoi Superjet 100.

 ATW's exclusive coverage of the Paris Air Show 2017.